This guide walks you through the ins and outs of using one of the world’s most popular cryptocurrency exchanges, Coinbase.

 In addition, Coinbase charges a 0.50% spread fee to cover market fluctuations, which may occasionally be slightly higher or lower.
 The fee for using a debit card is 3.99%, as is the fee for using credit cards (in countries that allow crypto purchases to be made with credit cards).
 Coinbase does not charge for ACH deposits and charges $10 for wire transfer deposits.

-Cryptocurrency conversion fees are usually about 2%, which means it is much cheaper to convert one crypto into another rather than selling one and buying the other in two separate transactions.
+Cryptocurrency conversion fees are usually about 2%, which means it is much cheaper to convert one crypto into another than selling one and buying the other in two separate transactions.

-Coinbase will never charge you to store coins in your wallet, and will not charge a transaction fee for coins being sent within their own network (to another Coinbase account holder).
+Coinbase will never charge you to store coins in your wallet and will not charge a transaction fee for coins being sent within their network (to another Coinbase account holder).
 However, if you want to send coins to a recipient outside of Coinbase, you will have to pay a transaction fee.
-Bitcoin transaction fees are almost always the most expensive and can vary greatly, whereas most other coins have much smaller fees.
+Bitcoin transaction fees are almost always the most expensive and vary greatly, whereas most other coins have smaller fees.
 These fees go to miners as an incentive for helping to secure the blockchain.

 Earn Free Crypto

 It’s possible to do pretty much everything on the Coinbase app (available for both Android and iOS) that you can do on the website, and then some.
 Set price alerts, automated buys, and keep track of your portfolio on the go.
-The Coinbase app is extraordinarily secure for a crypto trading app and it is pretty much a must-have for all regular users of Coinbase.
+The Coinbase app is extraordinarily secure for a crypto trading app, and it is pretty much a must-have for all regular users of Coinbase.

-Benefits of Coinbase (over competitors)
+Benefits of Coinbase (Over Competitors)

 – Regulatory compliance.
-Coinbase complies with all legal obligations as set forward by the federal and state governments of their service areas.
+Coinbase complies with all legal obligations set forward by the federal and state governments of their service areas.

 – Ease of purchase.
 There’s no easier, safer way to purchase cryptocurrency than through Coinbase.

 – Integrated merchant solutions.
-Using a developer-friendly API and pre-developed apps, Coinbase makes it especially easy for websites and vendors to accept as payment any of the 20 different cryptocurrencies they support.
+Using a developer-friendly API and pre-developed apps, Coinbase makes it especially easy for websites and vendors to accept as payment any of the 50+ different cryptocurrencies they support.

 – Mobile app.
 Coinbase’s app allows users to make purchases, send, and receive crypto while on the go.